tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 This uses *5 multiplications* in total to calculate $2^{15}$.
 But the fast recursive algorithm takes 8 multiplications.
 ## Practice Questions
-1. If you were using the basic algorithm in a program, which implementation would you prefer to use: the iterative (loop) one, or the recursive one?
+1. If you were using the basic algorithm in a program, which implementation would you prefer: the iterative (loop) one, or the recursive one?
 Explain your answer.
-2. In the *worst case*, how many multiplications with basic algorithm and the fast algorithm do to calculate $a^{1000000}$, i.e. $a$ to the power of one million?
+2. In the *worst case*, how many multiplications will the basic algorithm and the fast algorithm do to calculate $a^{1000000}$, i.e. $a$ to the power of one million?
 3. For `power_recur_fast(a, n)`, it was shown in the notes that in the worst case about $2\log_2 n$ multiplications are needed.
 But what about the *best* case, when the binary representation of $n$ has just one 1-bit?
 About how many multiplications are done?
 And how often does this best case occur for an $n$-bit number?
 4. Using the fast power function as a starting point, write a function called `to_binary_string(int n)` that returns the binary representation of `n` as a string of `0`s and `1`s.